spatialthoughts/courses/docs/python-dataviz-output/00_hello_colab.md

     os.mkdir(output_folder)
 ```

 We can download some data from the internet and store it in the Colab environment.
-Below is a helper function that uses `urllib` to fetch any file from a URL.
+Below is a helper function to download a file from a URL.

 ```python